Last fall, Constellation Brands invested $200 million in Canadian cannabis producer Canopy Growth.

 Like other Canadian cannabis companies, Canopy has been expanding ahead of recreational legalization, securing overseas deals and becoming one of the first major cannabis companies to be listed on the New York Stock Exchange in May.

-As for the beverage, which Constellation have yet to bring to market, it is not expected to contain any alcohol.
+As for the beverage, which Constellation have yet to bring to market, it is not expected to contain any alcohol (but you’ll want to know how to pass a drug test.)

 “There’s no need to include alcohol, nor is there an intent to include alcohol in how we follow through with things,” Canopy Growth CEO Bruce Linton told the Chicago Tribune last fall.